 Marrakesh Marrakesh-safi, Morocco Travel Guide

 Important hubs include Jemaa el-Fna, Gare Routière (the main bus station), Bab Doukkala, and Place Abdel Moumen Ben Ali in Gueliz.
-Buses generally operate from approximately 6:00 AM to 10:00 PM, along with some lines running later.
+Buses generally operate from approximately 6:00 AM to 10:00 PM, along with certain lines running later.
 Frequency varies, but popular routes typically see buses every 10-30 minutes.

 ALSA buses connect all major city areas, including the old and new towns.